huan9huan/ganhacks/README.md

 ## 1. Normalize the inputs

 - normalize the images between -1 and 1
-- Tanh as the last layer of the generator output
+- Tanh as the last layer of the generator output `pass`

 ## 2: A modified loss function